Variance-Aware Prior-Based Tree Policies for Monte Carlo Tree Search: UCT-V-P and PUCT-V: Variance-Aware Prior-based UCTs

 \emph{Notable elements (selectors).} (i) The prior enters the exploration bonus as $\pi_\theta(a)$, reweighting both the variance and bias terms of \textit{UCB-V}. (ii) The placement of the prior inside a square root for \textit{UCT-V-P} follows from the divergences used in the Inverse-RPO lift (Hellinger vs.\ reverse-KL) and is specified in the next RPO objectives (other box). (iii) For a uniform prior, both selectors reduce to their prior-free forms.

-\emph{Notable elements (RPO objectives).} (i) In contrast to the \textit{UCT-P} \eqref{eq:uct-p-rpo} and \textit{PUCT} \eqref{eq:puct-rpo} optimization targets, which use a \emph{single} regularizer term with one weight $\lambda_N$, our variance-aware contributions use \emph{two} regularizer terms with distinct weights: a variance-term weight $\lambda_N^{(1)}$ and a bias-term weight $\lambda_N^{(2)}$. (ii) As a result of the heuristic form of \textit{UCT-V-H} in line with \textit{PUCT}, the two variance-aware objectives are identical in their \emph{second} regularizer term, and they differ only in the \emph{first} regularizer and its weight
+\emph{Notable elements (RPO objectives).} (i) In contrast to the \textit{UCT-P} \eqref{eq:uct-p-rpo} and \textit{PUCT} \eqref{eq:puct-rpo} optimization targets, which use a \emph{single} regularizer term with one weight $\lambda_N$, our variance-aware contributions use \emph{two} regularizer terms with distinct weights: a variance-term weight $\lambda_N^{(1)}$ and a bias-term weight $\lambda_N^{(2)}$. (ii) As a result of the heuristic form of \textit{UCT-V-H} in line with \textit{PUCT}, the two variance-aware objectives are identical in their \emph{second} regularizer term, and they differ only in the \emph{first} regularizer and its weight. (iii) The first regularizer in each objective is a \emph{variance-weighted $f$-divergence term}: $D_{\mathrm{H}}^{\hat\sigma}(\pi_\theta,y)$ for \textit{UCT-V-P} and $D_{\mathrm{KL}}^{\hat\sigma}(\pi_\theta,y)$ for \textit{PUCT-V}, where the per-action factors $\hat\sigma_a$ are treated as data-dependent side information (not optimization variables in the RPO over $y$).
+Formal definitions are given in Appendix~\ref{app:uctv-derivations}.